gisquick/gisquick-doc/user-manual/project-publishing.rst

    Published project separated into user directories.

-.. important:: |imp| When user directory is not available in :file:`publish` directory it's necessary to create it.
+.. important:: |imp| When the user directory is not available in the :file:`publish` directory it's necessary to create it.

 Then published QGIS project (including timestamped files) with all associated data can be **copied** into user publish directory,